smr99/lego-hub-tk/README.md

 ```
 Check if any errors during install they will need to be corrected before proceeding.

+for notes on  returements for debian/raspberry-pi see section below.

 Connect the hub using USB.

 List the programs currently stored on the hub: